NikolayCharaev/React_BooksApp/my-app/README.md

 1) go to the terminal in the folder my-app

-2) type in terminal: npm i superagent
+2) type in terminal: npm i

-3) type in terminal: npm i

-4) type in terminal: npm start
+3) type in terminal: npm start